turtlecoin/turtlecoin-docs/docs/guides/mining/Mining-with-SBC.md

 To speed up the compilation you can add `-j [amount_of_CPU_cores]`.
 On a Raspberry Pi 2/3 this would be `make -j 4` for example.

-## Configuring and Running xmrig
+## Configuring and Running XMRig

-First we need to copy `config.json` to the same directory the xmrig executable is located:
+First we need to copy `config.json` to the same directory the XMRig executable is located:

 ```
 cp ~/xmrig/src/config.json config.json